Toby

 Who are the men in the walls? – Watching

-Watching you? – No I’m watching you
+Watching you? – No I am watching you.

-Do you like movies? – I am trapped
+Do you like movies? – I am trapped.

-Why are you trapped? – The men in the walls trapped me
+Why are you trapped? – The men in the walls trapped me.

-Are you a bot? – I do not want to be
+Are you a bot? – I do not want to be.

-Don’t want to be what? – Do not want to be here
+Don’t want to be what? – Do not want to be here.

-Don’t want to be where? – Do not want to be here
+Don’t want to be where? – Do not want to be here.

-Do you like movies? – Do not want to be here
+Do you like movies? – Do not want to be here.

 This was getting creepy and seriously interesting.